martinjrrr/Linux.dots/README.md

 Open a Terminal:

-`cd ~/Downloads/` Then we'll use sudo to copy the file to the following directory.
+`cd ~/Downloads/` Then we'll use super user do (sudo) to copy the file to the following directory.

 `sudo cp modified_edid.bin /usr/lib/firmware/edid/`